stenslae/PulsarSideChannel/pulsar_report.md

 ### How does scrambling level and the SNR affect pulsar data leakage?

+The scrambling level had minimal effect on the pulsar data leakage.

 ### Can an attacker determine the seed used to obfuscate the signal?